-- Consider using more than one extension when setting up your campaign to get better results.
+- Consider using more than one extension when setting up your campaigns to get better results.

 - Some extensions are only available in the Search Network, and others are available on the Display Network.
 If you want a wider reach, think about using an extension that will appear globally.

-- Continually check your performance on the AdWords extension tab, where you can see the history of your extension’s results.
+- AdWords Extensions Monitoring: Continually check your performance on the AdWords extension tab, where you can see the history of your extension’s results.